antonyciani/Teaching-HEIGVD-RES-2016-Labo-SMTP/README.md

 Here is a simple exemple: consider that the program generates a group G from a list of 4 victims.
 The group sender is Bob and the recipients are Alice, Mallory and Jean-Kevin.
 When the prank is played on group G, then one of the fake messages is picked.
 The program communicates with a SMTP server so that Alice, Mallory and Jean-Kevin receive a mail, which appears to be sent by Bob.

+## Installation

+# Easy

+1. Download the content of the release folder
+2. Proceed to Configuration step by modifying the provided files (see below)
+3. Run MockMock (optional, see below)
+4. Open a terminal and run the JAR file (`java -jar LaboSMTP-1.0-SNAPSHOT-launcher.jar`)
+5. Enjoy!

+# Pro

+1. Clone this repo on your computer
+2. Open the Maven project contained in the LaboSMTP folder

 ## Configuration

 In order to run a prank campaign, you need to configure the following files: